mmmmayi/mayi.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a final-year Ph.D. candidate at the National University of Singapore (NUS), supervised by Professor [Li Haizhou](https://www.colips.org/~eleliha/).
-With six years of experience in deep learning, my research specializes in speech processing.
-I obtained my B.Eng from Sichuan University in 2017 and my M.Eng from Shanghai Jiao Tong University in 2020.
-I am now seeking career opportunities.
+With six years of experience in deep learning, my research specializes in **speech processing**.
+I obtained my B.Eng from Sichuan University in 2017 and my M.Eng from Shanghai Jiao Tong University in 2020. **I am now seeking career opportunities**.

 My research focuses on extracting speaker information from speech with robustness in noisy environments and developing explainable speaker verification systems.
 I have published multiple papers in conferences such as ICASSP and Interspeech<a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 During my master’s, I built a deep learning model for detecting abnormal biological audio and deployed the model on an Android app with my supervisor [Li Yongfu](https://yongfu-li.github.io/biography.html).
 I have strong experience in both academic research and engineering applications.